 2. In determining taxable value, a county assessor shall use the schedules in the Personal Property Manual that show the cost-index factors, the rates of depreciation and the percent good by year.
 The assessor shall use the schedules by:

-(a) Selecting the appropriate expected useful life of the personal property; and rightarrow The result shall be deemed to be the replacement cost new of the property.
+(a) Selecting the appropriate expected useful life of the personal property; and

 (b) Selecting the appropriate cost-index factor, based on the year of acquisition of the property, and applying it to the acquisition cost of the property.